Quantum steering

 In physics, in the area of quantum information theory and quantum computation, quantum steering is a special kind of nonlocal correlation, which is intermediate between Bell nonlocality and quantum entanglement.
 A state exhibiting Bell nonlocality must also exhibit quantum steering, a state exhibiting quantum steering must also exhibit quantum entanglement.
 But for mixed quantum states, there exist examples which lie between these different quantum correlation sets.
-The notion was initially proposed by Schrödinger, and later made popular by Howard M. Wiseman, S. J. Jones, and A. C. Doherty.
+The notion was initially proposed by Erwin Schrödinger, and later made popular by Howard M. Wiseman, S. J. Jones, and A. C. Doherty.

 Definition

 In the usual formulation of quantum steering, two distant parties, Alice and Bob, are considered, they share an unknown quantum state $\rho$ with induced states $\rho_A$ and $\rho_B$ for Alice and Bob respectively.
 Alice and Bob can both perform local measurements on their own subsystems, for instance, Alice and Bob measure $x$ and $y$ and obtain the outcome $a$ and $b$.
 After running the experiment many times, they will obtain measurement statistics $p(a,b|x,y)$, this is just the symmetric scenario for nonlocal correlation.
-Quantum steering introduces some asymmetry between two parties, viz., Bob's measurement devices are trusted, he knows what measurement his device carried out, meanwhile, Alice's devices are untrusted.
-Bob's goal is to determine if Alice influences his states in a quantum mechanical way or just using some of her prior knowledge of his partial states and by some classical means.
-The classical way of Alice is known as the local hidden states model which is an extension of the local variable model for Bell nonlocality and also a restriction for separable states model for quantum entanglement.
+Quantum steering introduces some asymmetry between two parties, viz., Bob's measurement devices are trusted, he knows what measurement his device carried out, and thus can perform a tomographically complete measurement.
+Meanwhile, Alice's devices are untrusted, she doesn't know what she measures but can still record each choice of measurement and outcome.
+Bob's goal is to determine if Alice influences his states in a quantum mechanical way or just using some of her prior knowledge of his partial states and some classical means.
+The classical way for Alice to influence Bob's states is known as the scenario having a local hidden state model which is, in some sense, a generalisation of the local hidden variable model for Bell nonlocality and also a restriction of the separable state model for quantum entanglement.